nicknickel/nicknickel.github.io/content/posts/Fasting.md

 6. Deepen our intimacy with Jesus. - **Matthew 9.14-15** Then John's disciples came and asked him, "How is it that we and the Pharisees fast often, but your disciples do not fast?"
 Jesus answered, "How can the guests of the bridegroom mourn while he is with them?
 The time will come when the bridegroom will be taken from them; then they will fast."

+8. Grow in the discipline of your physical man - This is part of what Galatians 5:24-25 is talking about: "Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Since we live by the Spirit, let us keep in step with the Spirit."
+Jesus in Matthew 16 said that "If anyone would come after me, let him deny himself and take up his cross and follow me".

 ### Why it's in the spiritual fitness plan

-Jesus is talking in Matthew 6:16 where it says (emphasis mine), "*When* you fast, do not look somber as the hypocrites do, for they disfigure their faces to show others they are fasting.
-Truly I tell you, they have received their reward in full."
-He goes on to describe more but I wanted to highlight that it doesn't say "if" you fast, it says "when".
-Fasting is an expectation from Jesus.

 It's my belief that Christians should fast often.
 That is to say, they should fast more than once a year when the pastor calls the whole church to fast.
-If fasting trains your spirtual muscles to follow God and aligns you with His heart and purposes, the only question to answer is "how bad do you want those things?".
+If fasting trains your spiritual muscles to follow God and aligns you with His heart and purposes, the only question to answer is "how bad do you want those things?".
 My answer to that question is, "as often as possible".
 If you believe that life on earth is meaningless without God and you don't want to live your life without Him, that is probably your answer too.

 ### Closing thoughts

 The spiritual fitness plan prescribes a sunup to sundown fast once every four weeks.
 I like the sunup to sundown fast because it's difficult but you can still eat.
 It seems like a smart way to incorporate a fast into daily life.

 On a personal note, I've found that at the end of a sunup to sundown fast, I'm desperate for food.
 It's difficult to think about other things.
 It's in those moments that I direct my desperation toward God.
 I engage with the Lord and show Him that my desperation for Him is like the way I'm feeling toward food.
 I've got a deep hunger for more of Him and I feel the hunger in a very tangible way.
-It's an incredibly bonding moment between He and I. My prayer is that the same thing happens between you and Him.
+It's an incredibly bonding moment between He and I.

 Everyone's situation is different and the sunup to sundown prescription won't work for a lot of people.
 I encourage you to be honest and eager in your fast selection.
 Sunup to sundown may be too easy for some people, it may be unwise for others. **Push yourself but don't break yourself.**